Check Fraud is Prevalent

 How can I avoid check fraud?

-Besides watching out for the red flags of check fraud, you can take some other steps to avoid becoming a victim.
+Besides watching out for the red flags of check fraud, take other steps to avoid becoming a victim.

 Here are a few best practices.